AireshBhat/TensorFlowCheatSheet/README.md

         a1, a3 = sess.run([z1, z3])
 ```

-Running the above code will create a new directory called 'summaries'
+Running the above code will create a new directory called 'summaries'.
 To view the graph(which is not in human readable form) we use a Tensor board.
 ```python
 from google.datalab.ml import TensorBoard TensorBoard().start('./summaries')
 ```

-Run the following command directly from CloudShell to start TensorBoard
+Run the following command directly from CloudShell(online tool) to start TensorBoard

 `tensorboard --port 8080 --logdir gs://${BUCKET}/${SUMMARY_DIR}`